jbms/sphinx-immaterial/docs/customization.rst

     Unlike, newer versions of mkdocs-material theme, this theme also supports the use of a textual "hero" section.

-    To set the hero's text for an individual page, use the ``:hero:`` metadata field for the desired page.
+    To set the hero's text for an individual page, use the :rst:`:hero:` metadata field for the desired page.
     If not specified, then the page will not have a hero section.

     .. code-block:: rst